Republicans condemn ‘scheme’ to undo election for Trump

 “We’ll be dealing with all of that on Wednesday,” he said.

-Congress have been loathe to interfere in the state-run election systems, a longstanding protocol.
+Congress has been loath to interfere in the state-run election systems.
 States choose their own election officials and draft their election laws.
 During the coronavirus pandemic many states adapted by allowing mail voting to ease health risks of voting in person.
-Those changes and others are now being challenged by Trump and his allies.

-Trump, the first president to lose a reelection bid in almost 30 years, has attributed his defeat to widespread voter fraud, despite the consensus of nonpartisan election officials and even Trump’s attorney general that there was none.

-The 5th U.S. Circuit Court of Appeals rejected the latest challenge from Rep. Louie Gohmert, R-Texas, and a group of Arizona electors, who filed suit to try to force Pence to step outside mere ceremony and shape the outcome of the vote.
-The appellate court sided with the federal judge, a Trump appointee, who dismissed the suit.